Honolulu Courthouse

-The Honolulu Courthouse, also known as simply the Court House or the Parliament House, and later known as the Old Courthouse, was a two-story building in Downtown Honolulu that served as the meeting location of the Hawaiian Kingdom's Legislature and Supreme Court between 1852 and 1874.
+The Honolulu Courthouse (also known as simply the Court House or the Parliament House, and later known as the Old Courthouse) was a two-story building in Downtown Honolulu, Hawaii.
+It served as the meeting location of the Hawaiian Kingdom's Legislature and Supreme Court between 1852 and 1874.
 It was also the site of the Legislature's election of William Lunalilo and David Kalākaua as king in 1873 and 1874, respectively.
 A riot that broke out following the election of Kalākaua caused significant damage to the building and its contents.
 The Legislature and Judiciary moved out of the Honolulu Courthouse in 1874 and the building was subsequently sold to H. Hackfeld and Company (later renamed Amfac), which used the building for office and warehouse space until it was demolished in 1968 to make room for a new office complex.

 Background

 King Kamehameha III and his Kuhina Nui, Kekāuluohi, promulgated the Hawaiian Kingdom's first written constitution in 1840, which formally established the Kingdom's Supreme Court and Legislature.
 In September 1847, the legislature passed a law formally organizing the Kingdom's Judiciary Department.

 Prior to the construction of the Courthouse, the kingdom's highest court, known at that time as the "Superior Court", met in a government building located between Fort Street and Garden Lane in downtown Honolulu, near the Cathedral Basilica of Our Lady of Peace.
 The newspaper The Polynesian commented that this building was inadequate for the court, being "intolerably stuffy" and having conditions that made it difficult to find people willing to serve as jurors.
 The newspaper also noted that the court building's wood construction did not provide adequate protection for the court's important records and documents.

 The Privy Council examined the possible relocation of the court between 1845 through 1851, looking at various locations in Honolulu.
 On May 20, 1850, a committee of privy councilors tasked with examining the issue recommended the construction of a new building that included both a courthouse and a new jail.
 However, due to difficulties in finding a suitable site, the Privy Council ultimately recommended to build the courthouse and jail separately, and proceeded with the construction of a new courthouse that could also provide a meeting location for the kingdom's legislature.